-Once you launch the VM, you are automatically logged in as the cloudera user:
+Once you launch the VM, you are automatically logged in as the cloudera user.
+The account details are:

-• username: cloudera • password: cloudera
+- username: cloudera - password: cloudera

 The cloudera account has sudo privileges in the VM.
 The root account password is cloudera.

 The root MySQL password (and the password for other MySQL user accounts) is also cloudera.